 Barwon Coast has 8 volunteer members who are appointed by the Minister responsible for the environment at that time following a publicly advertised process calling for expressions of interest from the local community.
 Committee members are appointed on a staggered basis to ensure continuity.

 The Committee generally meets on the third Tuesday of each month; except January.
 Meetings are held at the Barwon Coast office, off Ewing Blyth Drive, Barwon Heads.
-Meetings are open to the public, however intending attendees should contact the General Manager Gary McPike Ph: 5254 1118 prior to attending.
+Meetings are open to the public, however intending attendees should contact the CEO Gary McPike Ph: 5254 1118 prior to attending.

-Sandy Gatehouse: B.Jur LLB has a strong history of community involvement and commitment.
+Sandy Gatehouse (Deputy-Chair): Sandy has a strong history of community involvement and commitment.
 She grew up in Barwon Heads and has had a strong connection with it for over 50 years.
 A lawyer by training, Sandy has demonstrated capacity in legal practice, corporate governance, risk management, contracting, strategic planning, and stakeholder management.
 Sandy commenced her time on the Committee in July 2013.

 Shelly Fanning: Shelly Fanning joined the Committee in September 2016.
 She is a practicing lawyer specialising in planning and the environment, as well as running her own planning consultancy - Coastal Planning.
 Shelly is a sessional lecturer at Deakin University (School of Architecture and Built Environment).